-All species included in our Eco Mix Hardwood are premium grade hardwoods which will burn effectively in both open fires & combustion heaters.
+All species included in our Mixed Premium Hardwood are premium grade hardwoods which will burn effectively in both open fires & combustion heaters.
 This mix does not separate species.
 Species include ironbark, grey gum, stringybark and mahogany.
-Eco Mix Hardwood is sourced from areas closer to Sydney from sustainable, regulation, long term suppliers.
+Mixed Premium Hardwood is sourced from areas closer to Sydney from sustainable, regulation, long term suppliers.
 This includes the reuse of logs from land clear developments, or the salvage of firewood grade timber from SILVI CULTURE processes in government managed timber operations.

 What is so important about moisture content?

 Moisture content is probably the most important factor to consider when buying firewood.
 Simply speaking for wood to burn it must also burn away any water within it, this is a direct loss of energy and subsequently the fire will burn cooler.

 This leads to less combustion – the process of converting carbon (wood) into gas (heat/energy) and will increase smoke.

 A hot fire, burnt in an approved combustion heater, using quality well seasoned hardwood, in the correct manner will produce little to no smoke.

 Does red wood burn better?

 How much should I buy?

 Customers generally buy between 1 and 3 tonne over a season.
 There are many variables that determine this.
 These include frequency of use, length of season and weather conditions.
 You should buy as much as you can stockpile, or afford.

 Firstly, there are significant cost advantages in buying in bulk – as you only pay delivery once.